fransotodev/elearning-data-dapp/README.md

 Check the [interface gallery](./docs/UserInterface.md) to see how it looked!

+Check the [complete documentation](./docs/Francisco-Manuel-Soto-Ramírez-University-Documentation.pdf) of my final degree project (in Spanish)

 ## Smart Contract

 The Smart Contract contains the functionality to register and buy offers, and to submit queries to retrieve offers.